Mark Suárez

 Mark Anthony Suárez (born January 8, 1979) is an American former professional boxer who challenged for the IBF welterweight title in 2006.

 Amateur career

-Mark's father Andy Suárez trained him until his death.
-During his amateur career Suárez won a National Amateur Championship and was a two-time National Golden Gloves champion.
+Suárez was trained by his father, Andy Suárez, until his death.
+During his amateur career, Suárez achieved notable accomplishments, including winning the National Amateur Championship and being a two-time National Golden Gloves champion.

 Professional career

-In May 2005, Suárez defeated an undefeated Viktor Sydorenko to win the WBO NABO welterweight title.
+In May 2005, Suárez claimed the WBO NABO welterweight title by defeating the previously undefeated Viktor Sydorenko.

 IBF welterweight title challenge

-On October 28, 2006, Suárez lost to Kermit Cintrón.
-This bout was for the vacant IBF welterweight title.
+On October 28, 2006, Suárez faced Kermit Cintrón in a bout for the vacant IBF welterweight title, but he was unsuccessful in his challenge.